 Additionally, most X-rays do not present any harm to your baby.
 If the X-ray is pointed anywhere other than your abdomen, it should never come into contact with your reproductive organs.
 Therefore it will not produce any known additional risks to your baby.

 X-rays of your abdomen will probably put your unborn baby in direct contact with the X-ray beam.
 At present, it is not known for sure if the small amounts of radiation used in medical X-ray are enough to harm a baby, so doctors try to avoid giving pregnant women X-rays of the abdomen.

-According to the U.S. Food and Drug Administration, the risks of X-ray radiation to your baby are very small, and your baby depends on you to be healthy.
-Therefore, if the X-ray is truly necessary for your health and well-being, the risk to your baby of not having the X-ray could be greater than the risk of having it.
+According to the U.S. Food and Drug Administration, the risks of X-ray radiation to your baby are very small.
+And your baby depends on you to be healthy.
+Therefore, if the X-ray is truly necessary for your health and well-being, the risks associated with radiation for your baby could be outweighed by the benefit of the X-ray on your health and your baby’s health.

 At UVA Radiology and Medical Imaging, we are dedicated to giving our patients the best care possible.
 This dedication extends to your baby, even while you are pregnant.
 Obviously, it’s important not to put you or your unborn child at unnecessary risk.
 So if you are pregnant—or think you might be—it’s always best for you to inform your doctor.

 Certain X-rays can be postponed until after pregnancy or replaced with a different kind of medical imaging exam.
 But talk with your doctor.
-If they think it’s best for you, then you and your baby are likely best off having the exam.
+If they think the benefits outweigh the risks, then you and your baby are likely better off having the exam.